lucj/provider-jet-exoscale/README.md

 Only a limited number of resources are taken into account and not fully tested:
 - instances
-- sks cluster (without nodepool nor security groups)
+- sks cluster (without related nodepool nor security groups)
+- nodepool
+- security group
+- security group rule
 - DBaas

 ## Getting Started